Forcepoint/fp-pta-ansible-jfrog-cli/README.md

 ### OPTIONAL

 * jfrog_cli_version: The version of the client to install.
+* jfrog_cli_version_type: Versions up to 1.52.0 use 'v1' while newer ones use 'v2'.
 * jfrog_cli_base_url: The URL to install from.
 Useful for downloading from Artifactory.
   This variable is not used/honored for runs on Windows because chocolatey is used and doing offline chocolatey installs is not trivial.
 Not worth automating ATM.